Visit NZ's ONLY Kōtuku, White Heron Nesting Site

 Native Birdlife

-This protected and peaceful area is a haven for a rich variety of native birdlife, including Tūī, Bellbird, Grey Warbler, Kererū, South Island Tomtit, Fantail, Fernbird, Sacred Kingfisher, Royal Spoonbill, and more.
+This protected and peaceful area is a haven for a rich variety of native birdlife, including Tūī, Bellbird, Grey Warbler, Kererū, South Island Tomtit, Fantail, Fernbird, Sacred Kingfisher, Royal Spoonbill, NZ Falcon, and more.

 Their distinctive songs create a vibrant soundtrack that reflects the health and vitality of this special place.